esnet/oscars-newtech/topo/README.md

 ## topo

-Topology-related scripts and utilities; currently mostly ESnet-specific Python code that work with Python 2.x
+Topology-related scripts and utilities; currently mostly ESnet-specific Python code that works with Python 2.x and 3.x.

 ### Installation